comictagger/comictagger/README.md

 ### Binaries

-Windows and macOS binaries are provided in the [Releases Page](https://github.com/comictagger/comictagger/releases).
+Windows, Linux and MacOS binaries are provided in the [Releases Page](https://github.com/comictagger/comictagger/releases).

 Just unzip the archive in any folder and run, no additional installation steps are required.